 Children are the least responsible for creating global climate change but will bear the brunt of its effects.

-Children are especially affected by both unexpected disasters that are a result of climate change and slower impacts, such as rising heat levels and food and water scarcity.
+Children are especially affected by both unexpected disasters that are a result of climate change and slower impacts, such as rising heat levels (global warming) and food and water scarcity.
 Girls are particularly at risk due to the additional dangers they face during emergencies and the responsibilities that fall on them within the family, such as walking to collect water.

 BUILDING AWARENESS OF CLIMATE CHANGE ADAPTATION